-Growing up was wierd.
+Growing up was weird.
 I’m from the west coast, and was born in San Francisco.
 But my mom is a crazy hippy who dragged me all over the country as a kid.
-Summers were spent on puppetry tours with mom, traveling all over the US and half way around the world.
+Summers were spent on puppetry tours with mom, traveling all over the US and halfway around the world.

-We lived near Sequoa National park, CA, in a rural area when I was little.
+We lived near Sequoia National park, CA, in a rural area when I was little.
 Three Rivers, CA had a huge impact on me and I love being outdoors more than anything else.

 Then we moved to New Orleans where Mom got to be one of the first white people to work with the Free Southern Theater.
-Meanhile, I tried to navigate nursery school and first grade in the 1960s, in the south, as a mixed-race child.
-Growing up was truly wierd.
+Meanwhile, I tried to navigate nursery school and first grade in the 1960s, in the south, as a mixed-race child.
+Growing up was truly weird.

 Then it was Los Angeles, CA, Berkeley CA, Albuquerque NM, and finally Biddeford ME. before I left “home” for good.

 We were stranded in Bangkok Thailand when I was ten years old, and had to walk to the US embassy because we didn’t even have cab fare.

 A toothless old man tried to buy me as a sex slave on the walk over to the US Embassy.